syncfusion-content/xamarin-docs/Xamarin/Picker/dealingwithheaderandfooter.md

 ---
 layout: post
-title: Dealing with Header and Footer of Syncfusion Picker control for Xamarin.Forms
+title: Dealing with Header and Footer of Picker for Xamarin.Forms.
-description: Dealing with Header and Footer of Picker control
+description: Dealing with Header and Footer of Syncfusion SfPicker control for Xamarin.Forms.
 platform: Xamarin
 control: Picker
 documentation: ug